 Children's Social Workers and Senior Social Workers - Child in Need Team

-The Children in Need Service is a specialist social work service providing intensive intervention and support to children who have been assessed as being “likely to suffer significant harm or lasting impairment to their health and development without the provision of services, including children in need of care and protection”
+The Children in Need Service is a specialist social work service providing intensive intervention and support to children who have been assessed as being “likely to suffer significant harm or lasting impairment to their health and development without the provision of services, including children in need of care and protection”.
+The Service:

 - Acts as the lead agency (with the Police) for Child Protection;